A2.6: At the hotel

 Show

-The room number Show
+The number of the room Show

-Fare il check-out: To check out (Italian)
+Fare il check-out: to check out (Italian)

 Fare il check-out